eunicehassan3/MSRMiningProject/README.md

 ## Technologies Used in Project

-This project incorporates the following technologies:
+This project utilized the following technologies:
 - Maven Central (with metrics) Graph Dependency Database: where the dataset was sourced
 - Neo4j Desktop: to open and query the database
 - Python